-Since the last Board update paper, there have been no wards affected with diarrhoea and vomiting.
+Since the last Board update paper, one ward (Ward 12) was affected with diarrhoea and vomiting and was closed for 3 days as a precaution.

-A Norovirus Preparedness Group is scheduled for early October to review learning from the 2015/16 Norovirus season and resilience planning for the forthcoming Norovirus season.
+A Norovirus Preparedness Group was convened in October 2016 to review learning from the 2015/16 Norovirus season and resilience planning for the forthcoming Norovirus season.
+An action plan was developed and is close to completion.